 Want to create a video about your research or creative project?
-Whether you are creating a video of your Honors 110 presentation, for the Mason Celebration of Student Scholarship, or for a virtual scholarly conference, this page will help you get started.
+Want to share it with the Mason community at the OSCAR Celebration of Student Scholarship?
+This page will help you achieve your goals.

 If you can talk coherently about your project and already have some visualizations from making a poster or PowerPoint presentation, you are already most of the way to making a video.